eCommercePlayer

 These three factors directly affect your Cassini ranking and your conversion rate.
 Getting them right is just as important as your title and photos.

-For pricing, research completed listings for the same or similar items.
-Sort by 'Sold' to see what prices actually closed at, not what other sellers are hoping to get.
-Price competitively based on real market data.
+For pricing, sort completed listings by 'Sold' to see what prices actually closed at, not what other sellers are hoping to get.
 An overpriced listing that sits for months hurts your seller metrics, which hurts all your other listings too.

 The Final Check: Mobile Preview

 Optimization is not about doing one thing perfectly.
 It is about doing everything reasonably well.
 A listing with a good title, complete item specifics, 12 photos, a video, a clean description, free shipping, and 30-day returns is going to outperform a listing that nails one of those and ignores the rest.
-Work through this checklist on your next listing and see how it performs.
+If you want to know which of these elements sellers most commonly skip, see 5 eBay Listing Mistakes That Cost You Sales.

 Related Articles